Krishnarajapuram

-Krishnarajapuram (also spelled Krishnarajapura and often abbreviated as KR Puram or KR Pura) is an eastern suburb of Bangalore, the capital of the Indian state of Karnataka.
-It is one of the zones of BBMP.
-It is 15 km from Bangalore City railway station.
+Krishnarajapura (also spelled as Krishnarajapuram and often abbreviated as K.R.
+Pura or K.R.
+Puram) is an eastern suburb of Bengaluru, the capital of the Indian state of Karnataka.
+It is one of the zones of GBA.
+It is 15 km from Bengaluru City Railway Station.
 The Old Madras Road passes through this locality.
 A lake called 'Vengayyana Lake' is in the heart of this area.
-The Yele Mallappa Shetty Lake near Medahalli, situated just outside the eastern limits of KR Puram, is one of the largest lakes in Bangalore.
+The Yele Mallappa Shetty Lake near Medahalli, situated just outside the eastern limits of K.R.
+Pura, is one of the largest lakes in Bengaluru.

-Krishnarajapuram is also the headquarters of the Bangalore East taluk and houses certain central and state government offices.
+Krishnarajapura (K.R.
+Pura) is also the headquarters of the Bengaluru East taluk and houses certain central and state government offices.
 It is also a Karnataka Legislative Assembly constituency.
 B A Basvaraja of the Bharatiya Janata Party was elected as the Member of Legislative assembly from this constituency in the 2013 Karnataka Assembly election, and re-elected in 2018.
-The area is also a part of the Bangalore North Lok Sabha constituency.
+The area is also a part of the Bengaluru North Lok Sabha constituency.

-The area was named after Krishnaraja Wadiyar III, who ruled the provincial state of Mysore from 1799 to 1869.
+The area was named after Krishnaraja Wadiyar III, who ruled the provincial state of Mysuru from 1799 to 1869.

+KR Pura is home to the historical Kote Temple complex, which houses the Kote Venkateshwara Swamy Temple.